Who We Are.

 He loves his gym, he wakes up thinking about it, goes to bed dreaming about it and calls the gym his baby.

 Daddy is loved by our kids, he’s silly, fun and he’s a softie.
 An easy-going city boy who loves travelling with us, without any travel-related work commitments that is.
 An excellent travel tag-along in my opinion, sometimes a bit too clingy.

 His motto is: “You love the water, I love looking after the bags on the beach.
 That’s why we attract.”

 During the year of the pandemic, he’s catching on with the whole travel addiction pretty quick.
 Perfect timing I’d say.

-Amid-Covid Achievements: All of New Zealand!
+Amid-Covid Achievements: All of New Zealand and QLD Australia!